playframework/playframework/documentation/manual/releases/release26/Highlights26.md

 }
 ```

-## Play WS Improvements
+## Play `WSClient` Improvements

-There are substantial improvements to Play WS.
-Play WS is now a wrapper around a standalone Play WS implementation, which can be used outside of Play.
-In addition, the underlying libraries involved in Play WS have been [shaded](https://github.com/sbt/sbt-assembly#shading), so that the Netty implementation used in Play WS does not conflict with Spark or Play.
+There are substantial improvements to Play `WSClient`.
+Play `WSClient` is now a wrapper around the standalone [play-ws](https://github.com/playframework/play-ws) implementation, which can be used outside of Play.
+In addition, the underlying libraries involved in [play-ws](https://github.com/playframework/play-ws) have been [shaded](https://github.com/sbt/sbt-assembly#shading), so that the Netty implementation used in it does not conflict with Spark, Play or any other library that uses a different version of Netty.

-Finally, Play WS now supports [HTTP Caching](https://tools.ietf.org/html/rfc7234) if a cache implementation is present.
+Finally, there is now support for [HTTP Caching](https://tools.ietf.org/html/rfc7234) if a cache implementation is present.
 Using an HTTP cache means savings on repeated requests to backend REST services, and is especially useful when combined with resiliency features such as [`stale-on-error` and `stale-while-revalidate`](https://tools.ietf.org/html/rfc5861).

 For more details, please see [[WsCache]] and the [[WS Migration Guide|WSMigration26]].